Asthma Symptoms & Causes

 Asthma Australia notes that while asthma symptoms can be controlled, they can become very serious.
 “A person’s asthma symptoms can vary over time.
 Sometimes people with asthma will have no symptoms, especially when their asthma is well-controlled.
 You may have all of these symptoms, or only a few, and they may come and go.
 Symptoms often occur at night, early in the morning, or during or just after activity.
 If your asthma is well controlled, you should only have occasional asthma symptoms.”

 If you or a family member has asthma or asthma type symptoms, it’s very important to consult with a General Practitioner for an ongoing Asthma Action Plan.
 Access Health and Community highly trained and experienced doctors can help you effectively manage your asthma.
 During the consultation, your GP will focus on your asthma triggers and patterns, current management of asthma and your personal health history.
+We offer online doctor bookings at Richmond and Hawthorn clinics.

 An Asthma Action Plan can identify if your asthma is getting worse and what you can do if this occurs.
 The National Asthma Council of Australia notes an Asthma Action Plan can result in: